[testimonial_average_rating centered /]

 All of the series and editions are available in sunglasses and optical glasses, except the Steve McQueen Special Edition that is only available in sunglasses.
 Each design has different variations that will suit your personality and style.

 Persol uses crystal lenses, the company’s point of pride.
 Most models use lenses that are made from precious optical material of natural origin that guarantees protection and visual clarity.
 These crystal lenses are created to provide maximum protection against the sun’s harmful rays, absorbing the radiation that is dangerous to the eyes.
 Persol also offers a polarized lens that is made from extra fine glass.
 It uses a very fine film of organic material that can block the light reflected on sand, road, and water for the best possible vision.

 Persol offers more than four different sizes for each pair of glasses.
 The bridges have different heights and widths, and the arms come in different lengths to make each pair of glasses “made to measure,” making it as comfortable as possible.
 With regards to the weight, they use a special process called “telatura” to evenly distribute the weight of the glasses across the entire surface.
-It is a manual process introduced by Ratti and is still applied with the same precision and attention today.
+It is a manual process by Ratti.
+Hence, still applied with the same precision and attention today.

 Each pair of Persol eyeglasses is handmade, using the highest quality materials.
 Continuous research and a history of technological perfection and attention to fine details made the Persol glasses unique.
 More than just a pair of eyeglasses, each Persol eyewear is a work of art.

 The Arrow makes each pair of Persol eyewear recognizable among the vast landscape of optics.
 This symbol also makes the brand so iconic.
 The inspiration came from the sword of the ancient warriors.
-The design has evolved through continuous technical and design adjustments, arriving at the Supreme Arrow, that is currently the arrow designed used in the present Persol collection.
+The design through evolution by continuous technical and design adjustments.
+Also, arriving at the Supreme Arrow.
+That is currently the arrow design in the present Persol collection.